UFResearchComputing/Linux_training/README.md

    Once you hit the Enter-key after the "`done`", that completes the for loop and Bash executes it, showing the output.

-   > If you find yourself stuck in the continuation prompt mode, you can use the key combination `Ctrl-C` to cancel and exit back to the main command prompt. `Ctrl-C` will usually cancel execution of a program in Bash and a handy key-combination to know!
+   > If you find yourself stuck in the continuation prompt mode, you can use the key combination `Ctrl-C` to cancel and exit back to the main command prompt. `Ctrl-C` will usually cancel execution of a program in Bash and is a handy key-combination to know!

 1. **Deleting files**: Let’s get rid of the lengths.txt file: `rm lengths.txt`
    1. That file is now gone!!
 There is no undo, no recycle bin or trash can.
 As soon as you type the command and hit return, the file is gone!
-   1. Be careful, but don’t keep everything either!
+   1. Be careful... but don’t keep everything forever either!

 ## Additional exercises

 * Which molecule has the most H atoms?
-* Make a directory in your cli_demo folder and copy the methane.pdb file there (preferably without moving from the molecules directory)
+* Make a directory in your `cli_demo` folder and copy the `methane.pdb` file there (preferably without moving from the `molecules` directory)
-* From the molecules directory, get the head of the methane.pdb file in the directory you created above.
+* From the `molecules` directory, get the `head` of the `methane.pdb` file in the directory you created above.
-* Change directories to the directory you made above, rename the methane.pdb file to my_methane.pdb.
+* Change directories to the directory you made above, rename the `methane.pdb` file to `my_methane.pdb`.
-* Edit the my_methane.pdb file and put your name as the AUTHOR.
+* Edit the `my_methane.pdb` file and put your name as the AUTHOR.
 I typically recommend the `nano` text editor on the command line for new users: `nano my_methane.pdb` and use the arrow keys to move around.
 The commands at the bottom of the screen use the Ctrl-key in combination with another key, so `^X` means hold down the Ctrl-key and the X-key at the same time to exit.
 * How many ATOMS does methane have?
 * Use an SFTP program to download the molecules folder to your computer